avaragado/contentful-backup/README.md

 Backs up spaces to `../my-backups`, logs to `contentful-backup.log` in that directory, then checks in all changes.
 Other configuration (here, the spaces and any `every` setting) would be read from a configuration file in `../my-backups`.

+### Errors

+- Any error that occurs during the backup of a space, such as a network glitch, skips the rest of the backup for that space but doesn't exit the app.
+For example, imagine you've configured `contentful-backup` to back up two spaces in each backup run, and perform a backup run `--every 60` minutes.
+If an error occurs while fetching the content type information of the first space, then the app won't try to back up entries and assets for that space.
+Instead, it'll skip to backing up the second space, then wait 60 minutes before starting another backup run for both spaces.
+- Use the `log-file` and/or `log-console` plugins to record details of any errors.
+- Use the `git-commit` plugin to include error details in the commit log.
+- You could write a plugin to notify a human or friendly droid when an error occurs.
+- If an error occurs before `contentful-backup` finishes synchronising entries and assets, the app doesn't save the next synchronisation token.
+This means the next backup run reruns the synchronisation that failed (in other words, you shouldn't lose anything).
+- If you don't trust a particular incremental backup, remove the `<space-id>` subdirectory of the target directory: the next backup run will trigger a full backup of that space.

 ## Writing custom plugins

 You can write your own plugin to replace or augment the built-in plugins.